-- Applicants for whom English is a second language must meet IELTS (or equivalent) Level 5.5 or above.
+- Applicants for whom English is a second language must meet IELTS or equivalent Level 5.5 or above.

-- Prior work experience in the Snow Sports industry (paid or voluntary) especially volunteer ski patrolling or trail crew.
+Prior work experience in the Snow Sports Industry (paid or voluntary) especially volunteer ski patrolling or trail crew

-- Prior general experience in outdoor activities e.g. downhill skiing, snowboarding, cross country skiing, tramping, mountaineering or rock climbing.
+- Prior general experience in outdoor activities e.g. downhill skiing, snowboarding, cross country skiing, tramping, mountaineering or rock climbing

-- A strong and confident skier who is able to continuously ski black runs at a snow sport area all day.
+- A strong and confident skier who is able to continuously ski black runs at a snow sport area all day

-- Skier rather than snowboarder.
+- Skier rather than snowboarder

 When the number of applicants who meet the entry criteria exceeds the number of positions available, applicants who meet more of the selection criteria than other applicants will be given priority in selection.

-Please note there are some alternative ways to meet the entry criteria.Special Entry may be granted where evidence exists that the applicant can successfully complete the programme.
-Prospective students are advised to discuss this with the Programme Leader, email firstname.lastname@example.org.
+- Special Entry may be granted where evidence exists that the applicant can successfully complete the programme.
+Please contact the Polytechnic for details.